chlebik/rhcsa-practice-questions/questions/024_access_rights_for_file.md

 ### Question:
 Copy the file **/etc/fstab** to **/var/tmp**.
-The file copied should be owned by **root**, the group also should be set to **root** and should no be executable by anyone.
+The file copied should be owned by **root**, the group also should be set to **root** and should not be executable by anyone.
 The user **andrew** should have read&write access to this file.
 User **susan** should not have any rights to this file.
 All other users (current or future) should have the ability to read this file.